How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 How does ADR help in decreasing downtime in SQL Server 2019?

-In MS SQL 2019, ADR performs a three-stage recovery process – Analysis, Redo and Undo.
-You can perform this with the help of following key recovery components, which help in speeding up the database-recovery process:
+In MS SQL 2019, ADR performs a three-stage recovery process – Analysis, Redo, and Undo.
+You can perform this with the help of the following key recovery components, which help in speeding up the database-recovery process:

 1. Persisted Version Store (PVS) –